 The overall winner was Abi Southwell with her meal of Four Cheese Ravioli with Tomato Basil Cream Sauce followed by Mini Pavlova and Cream with Fresh Fruit.
 The runner up was Abigail Brightman.
 Both students went on to compete in the District Round of the competition in February.

 This year’s Dacorum round of the annual Rotary Young Chef competition took place on Wednesday 14th November at Kings Langley school.

 Dacorum Young Artists 2019

 This competition, a combined effort by the Arts Societies and Rotary Clubs in Dacorum, aims to encourage art in primary schools, specifically in years 4 & 5.
 There are no themes and few rules so busy schools can enter the pictures that their pupils are producing during the academic year.

-Sixteen schools took part this year.
-All 400 entries were displayed at Astley Cooper School in Hemel Hempstead.
+Sixteen schools took part in 2019 All 400 entries were displayed at Astley Cooper School in Hemel Hempstead.
 There was a “Best in School” trophy for each school besides the prizes for the best three paintings overall.
 Every child who had an entry received a certificate.